top of page

 Medical Research Positions

-In Stanford's Center for Biomedical Informatics Research, you will have the opportunity to work in close collaboration with clinicians, scientists, and healthcare systems with access to deep clinical data warehouses (e.g., electronic medical records), broad population health data sources (e.g., national claims), and professional development resources like (grant) writing workshops and clinical shadowing experiences.
-Research topics range from machine learning, designing, and evaluating clinical decision support content to disintermediate scarce medical consultation resources, evaluating large-language model applications in healthcare systems, systematically identifying ineffective clinical processes, data-mining audit logs of electronic clinical activity, as well as more conventional outcomes research on the implications of physician practice against challenging issues in healthcare.
+In the Stanford Center for Biomedical Informatics Research, you will have the opportunity to work in close collaboration with clinicians, scientists, and healthcare systems with access to deep clinical data warehouses (e.g., electronic medical records and biobanks), implementation and evaluation opportunities in live healthcare systems, and professional development resources like (grant) writing workshops and clinical shadowing experiences.
+Research topics range from machine learning, designing, and evaluating clinical decision support content to disintermediate scarce medical consultation resources, evaluating large-language model applications in healthcare systems, systematically identifying ineffective clinical processes, bioinformatics analyses of population health, as well as more conventional outcomes research on the implications of physician practice against challenging issues in healthcare.

 Specific near-term (funded) projects include: